snaplet/docs-old/docs/03-getting-started/01-start-here.md

 This section is all about getting started quickly with Snaplet.
 We'll run you through a workflow that captures, transforms, and shares a snapshot of your **local development database.**
-We're using your **local development database** because you're currently evaluating Snaplet, right?
-And you may not want to test it against your production or staging database!
-Frankly, we prefer it that way.
+We're using your local development database because you're currently evaluating Snaplet, and you may not want to test it against your production or staging database!
+Frankly, we prefer it that way!

-Once you're ready to **adopt Snaplet for real** then you can choose to capture snapshots in a self-hosted environment where you'll change the credentials via an environmental variable, or via a Snaplet Project where you'll give us read-only credentials to your database.
+Once you're ready to _adopt Snaplet for real_ you can choose to entirely or partly self-host Snaplet in your own environment.

 Let's go!